Jesús Galíndez: Murphy case

 A plan was hatched to use an American pilot, Murphy, who rented a Beech aircraft, equipped it for long-distance flight and landed on March 12 in Amityville.
 In the night, an ambulance arrived and a "patient" was moved on the airplane.
 The plane, piloted by Murphy, flew to West Palm Beach to refuel.
 Then, Murphy flew to the Dominican Republic with the "patient," who then disappeared.
 Murphy initially had plenty of money but may have talked too much and disappeared.
 It is alleged that Galíndez was the "patient."

 Consequences

 De la Maza's death created a friction between Trujillo and his son Ramfis who had been a close friend to de la Maza.
 In the US, Trujillo hired Sydney S. Baron and Co. to counteract the negative publicity and reactions that the case had evoked.
 Baron hired Morris Ernst to investigate the Galíndez disappearance.
 With the help of the Dominican government, they produced a report in May 1958 that whitewashed the Dominican government of any involvement.
 Nevertheless, Crassweller sees the Galíndez case as one factor in the deteriorating relationship between the United States and Trujillo.

 The elder brother of Octavio de la Maza, Antonio de la Maza, allegedly convinced of the regime's guilt for his brother's death, became one of the assassins of Trujillo in 1961.

+The CUNY Dominican Studies Institute published an investigation in 2018 titled Professor Galíndez: Disappearing from Earth: Governments, Complicity, and How a Kidnapping in the Midst of American Democracy Went Unsolved.